 I also recommend using one (if not both) of your free credits to get a book just for you and just because.
 If you need a recommendation, here are 20 of my favorite books in a variety of genres.

 After that, here are some other great audio books to add to your collection.
+These books you can get at a great price by purchasing the audible book directly.

 - The entire Ramona series (Audible $29.99 – or 1 credit!
 A great use of 1 credit!)